vbhat1976/terraform-workshop/exercises/08/README.md

 }
 ```

-Maps are also not new in 0.12, and they work very similarly to how they did before, except that they now allow a type contstraint
+Maps are also not new in 0.12, and they work very similarly to how they did before, except that they now allow a type constraint
 for the related value(s).
 A map is just a collection of key/values.

 ```hcl